heri1223samuel/heri1223samuel/README.md

 ### 🎓 About Me
 - I’m currently studying **computer science and programming**, always motivated to expand my knowledge and explore new technologies.
 - Proficient in **HTML**, **CSS**, **JavaScript**, **TypeScript**, and **React**, with hands-on experience in **backend development with Node.js** that I want to **further deepen**.
+- I also want to **learn and build projects with MySQL**, to strengthen my backend and database management skills.
+- I am comfortable working **independently** and can build **applications or websites with multi-language support**.
 - Passionate about building **dynamic, responsive, and scalable** web applications.

 ---